wvlet/airframe/docs/airframe-http.md

 design.build[NettyServer] { server =>
    // A server will start here

+   // Wait until the server is terminated server.waitServerTermination
 }
 // The server will terminate after exiting the session
 ```